The Gunny Sack

 Can you freeze pumpkin chocolate chip cookies?

-Yes, you can freeze pumpkin chocolate chip cookies.
-Store them in an airtight container in the freezer with parchment paper between the layers to prevent them from sticking together.
+Yes, you can freeze them!
+Store them in an airtight container in the freezer for up to four weeks.
+Put parchment paper between the layers to prevent them from sticking together.
 Since these cookies have a light texture, they thaw quickly!

 What are pumpkin chocolate chip cookies?